Configuring QMK

 (optional)

-VIA implementation will enable bootmagic lite since it is practically essential.
-If the Esc key (or top left key) of the keyboard is not at matrix position (0,0), then explicitly set BOOTMAGIC_LITE_ROW
+If the Esc key (or top left key) of the keyboard is not at matrix position (0,0), then explicitly set its matrix position in info.json

 VIA settings in config.h

-The VIA implementation in QMK will automatically define its own settings for EEPROM usage, the number of layers used for dynamic keymaps, etc. Unless the keyboard requires loading/saving its own state to EEPROM outside of QMK’s core EEPROM usage, there is no need to override the default settings in config.h
+The VIA implementation in QMK will automatically define its own settings for EEPROM usage, the number of layers used for dynamic keymaps, etc. Unless the keyboard requires loading/saving its own state to EEPROM outside of QMK’s core EEPROM usage, there is no need to override the default settings.

-However, if you are doing something advanced and require changing VIA’s settings, do this in the keyboard level’s config.h
+However, if you are doing something advanced and require changing VIA’s settings, add a config.h

 VIA_EEPROM_LAYOUT_OPTIONS_SIZE